 Classic and timeless colors are those combinations that stand the test of time, like black and white, navy and white, or white and yellow.
 White and gray may fall into this category as well as the above category.

-The allure of choosing classic colors for the exterior of your home is that the colors will never go out of style.
+The allure of choosing classic house colors for the exterior of your home is that the colors will never go out of style.
 What’s more, they will give your home clean, crisp lines that will make it look stately, classy, and put together.

 3. Vivid and Complementary